gsumar/NewDay/README.md

 Point of improvement.

-- Remove duplicate code by creating a correct architecure with a trait for the exercise one, that has duplicated code to create three tables.
+- Remove duplicate code by creating a correct architecure with a trait for the exercise one, that has duplicated code to create three tables, providing a functional code.
+- Split different responsabilities in diferent classes.
 - Create some test with a little sample of data.
 - Find a way in exercise 3, of selecting the 3 items needed, without ordering all the list.
 Although I have found that the logical plan, from spark 1.5, has this situation under control and only select the first 3 item.